Skip to main content

 engram setup

-The setup wizard detects your AI tools and configures MCP automatically.
-Restart your AI tool after setup.
+The setup wizard detects your AI tools without changing their config files by default.
+To auto-configure MCP entries with backups, run engram setup --apply-external-config, then restart your AI tool.
 The AI will call get_user_context at the start of each session.

 After upgrading, my AI tool shows "MCP server disconnected".
 How do I fix it?
 Run engram doctor --fix in a terminal, then restart your AI tool.
 This command scans all known MCP config files, removes outdated server entries, and repairs broken paths in one step.

 Is piia-engram free?
 Yes.
-Free and open source under the Apache 2.0 license.
+Free and open source under the AGPL-3.0 license.
 No subscription, no cloud tiers, no vendor lock-in.

 Limitations